440 Huntington Avenue

 Boston, MA 02115

-Le Chen is a PhD student studying computer science at Northeastern University’s College of Computer and Information Science, advised by Professor Christo Wilson.
+Le Chen is a PhD student studying computer science at Northeastern University’s Khoury College of Computer Sciences, advised by Professor Christo Wilson.
 He received his Bachelor of Engineering from the School of Information and Communication Engineering at Beijing University of Posts and Telecommunications in 2010.
 Prior to joining Northeastern, he worked at the China International Trust and Investment Company (CITIC) Telecom International from 2010 to 2011.

 His primary research interest is mining information from large-scale Web services.
 Much of his work focuses on data analytics and applied machine learning.
 In particular, he has leveraged the findings in his work to improve security, fairness and algorithm performance in sharing economy, security and privacy, and online social networks.
 His thesis topic is investigating fairness, personalization, and economic practice of online pricing algorithms.